edithnickerson/ionicbasics1/README.md

 Ionic uses ui-router to handle routing.
 Routing is the ability to associate either a view or data by [manipulating the path portion of a URL](https://doepud.co.uk/blog/anatomy-of-a-url "Anatomy of a URL").

+This is the code that does so in the `www/js/app.js` source file.

 ![Wilken Listing 4.2](http://i39.photobucket.com/albums/e188/ahuimanu/Listing4-2_zpsx8bvgfs6.png "Wilken Listing 4.2")